 We see a forgetful factory worker reporting they have exceeded production targets by 150%, and in the next take 200%.
 It doesn't matter to any of her coworkers which fiction is used, and no one bats an eyelid.

-It’s hard to not recall The Truman Show, and it boggles the mind to think there are 24 million people living out their lives in this theatre state.
+It's hard to not recall The Truman Show, and it boggles the mind to think there are 25 million people living out their lives in this theater state.

 But unlike a Hollywood Movie, the enemy here is not represented by a snarling on-screen character.
 The propagandists are unnamed and we rarely even see their faces properly.
 The enemy is in fact the system itself, whose quiet tyranny forces every citizen - including the propagandists - to become complicit in its perpetuation by allowing the expression of only a singular narrative of what it is to be a North Korean.